Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/equations.md

 # 🧮 NEXAH — Core Equations

-This document defines the **minimal mathematical structure**
+This document defines the **minimal operational mathematical structure**
-underlying the NEXAH validation and control framework.
+underlying the NEXAH framework.

+It formalizes the relationship between:

+- phase dynamics
+- mismatch
+- transitions
+- control

-All equations are directly derived from simulation behavior
+All quantities are derived from empirical system behavior.
-and correspond to implemented analysis pipelines.

 ---